NINDS CDE Notice of Copyright

 For research purposes, versions in which the outcome metric reflects the number of stimuli completed by the patient (e.g., Golden Stroop or Trenerry Stroop) may be preferred because they tend to be more normally distributed compared to versions that utilize reaction time as the outcome metric, which are often positively skewed (e.g., DKEFS Color-Word Interference Test or Victoria Stroop).

 |Scoring and Psychometric Properties||

-Scoring: Scoring for each trial type is based on the number of correct responses in a fixed amount of time, typically within 45 seconds (Golden, 1975).
+Scoring: Scoring differs depending on Stroop version.
+For Golden and Trenerry Stroops, each trial is based on the number of correct responses in a fixed amount of time, typically within 45-60 seconds (Golden, 1975).
 Higher scores indicate better cognitive performance.
+For DKEFS CWIT and Victoria Stroop, each trial outcome is the time required to complete the stimulus page.
+Lower scores indicate better cognitive performance.

-If scores have been standardized to a reference population, indicate frame of reference for scoring (general population, HD subjects, other disease groups).
+If scores have been standardized to a reference population, it is important to indicate frame of reference for scoring (general population, HD subjects, other disease groups).
 General population (5-90 years of age; education levels of 2 to 20 years).

 Reliability: High reliability across different versions.

 Test-retest or intra-interview (within rater) reliability (as applicable): Test-retest reliabilities cover periods of 1 minute to 10 days.
 Reliabilities for Word, Color, and Color-Word are respectively .88, .79 and .71 (Jensen, 1965) and .89, .84., and .73 (Golden, 1975).